 There are several bird hides, among which is a bee-eater hide which is a mobile unit that can be placed in close proximity to where white-fronted bee-eaters nest and produces stunning results for these colorful birds.

-And there is even an overnight hide, where everyone will spend a night.
-This hide is custom designed for large mammal photography.
-4 Photographers at a time can be accommodated and sleep over in the air-conditioned hide, built into a waterhole with the large window opening up a few centimeters above water level.
+And there are two overnight hides, where everyone will spend 2 nights.
+These hides are custom designed for large mammal photography.
+3 guests at a time can be accommodated and sleep in the air-conditioned hide, built into a waterhole with a large window opening up a few centimeters above water level.
 Animals that visit the waterhole drink only a few meters from your bed.
-The drinking edge is 4m from the your chair, and a large variety of mammal and bird species visit the water-source.
+The drinking edge is 4m from your chair, and a large variety of mammal and bird species visit the water source.
 LED floodlights have been installed at water level to beautifully illuminate subjects that approach the water’s edge.
-The hide’s main lights are installed on either side, and the high CRI rating of the lights ensures true-to-life color and illumination of your subject.
+The hide’s main lights are installed on either side, and the high CRI rating of the lights ensures the true-to-life color and illumination of your subject.
 This ensures you the perfect steady lighting conditions!
-A network of 22 passive infrared beams keeps a lookout over the drinking edge, warning you of an animal’s approach with a soft beep, hence you do not have to permanently sit at the window whilst waiting for subjects to arrive.

 In order to get exclusive use of the camps, we have to pay for 8 rooms at each location.
-This means that this tour is budgeted on a maximum of 4 guests sharing a room (for instance 2 couples) and 5 guests in a single room (with a single supplement), as we do not want to take more than 9 guests on this tour.
+This means that this tour is budgeted on a maximum of 4 guests sharing a room and 5 guests in a single room (with a single supplement), as we do not want to take more than 9 guests on this tour.